-Swollen joints in her hands and feet eventually led her to a rheumatologist, who diagnosed her with celiac disease in 2006 and referred back to her family physician.
+Swollen joints in her hands and feet eventually led her to a rheumatologist, who diagnosed her with celiac disease and referred back to her family physician.
 But that wasn’t the end of Auman’s woes, since the doctor was only superficially informed about her condition.
 “They gave me a piece of paper that just said: ‘No barley, no wheat, no rye,’” she recalls.

 Confused and seeking to educate herself, Auman turned to Dr. Google – the Internet, that is – to learn more.
 The result?
 “I became afraid to eat,” she says.
 Although her symptoms improved on her new gluten-free diet, she found herself “starving” and quickly dropped 15 pounds.
 In some ways, it was a welcome loss for Auman, who had been moderately overweight.
 But feeling famished wasn’t sustainable.

 Driven by constant hunger and a burgeoning depression, Auman headed to comfort foods found in the gluten-free aisle of the grocery store.
 “Because I felt like I couldn’t eat anything, I overate the foods that I could eat,” she says.
 It wasn’t long before she gained back the 15 pounds – “and then some.”
 Now, she had a life-changing autoimmune disease and a weight problem to worry about.